AhmedArslan/Pyntheon/README.md

 -f 				A user input text file, with proteins list (parameter = ptm)or tab separated proteins lists with mutation sites (parameter = mutation)

--s			specify the species of interest for which a user has a proteins lists (see below)
+-s			specify the species of interest for which a user has a proteins lists (see species_id.txt)

 -p 				This parameter take in the proteins lists file and gives all the PTMs present in different functional regions for a particular protein present in the list.